 An emergency fund of three to six months of living expenses should be a part of your finances.
 Under current job conditions, it's a must have.
 A sizable emergency fund will supplement any unemployment benefits you receive and help bridge the gap in your income.
 If you can't build a $20K+ emergency fund right now, focus on setting aside $1,000 to $2,000 to cover minor emergencies.
 Then, work toward your larger emergency fund goal.

-If you've already started an emergency fund, make sure you continue contributing to it this year.
+If you've already started an emergency fund, continue contributing to it this year.
 The larger your fund, the more coverage you'll have if an emergency comes up.

-The good news is that credit card issuers can only charge you the greater of your minimum payment or $25 ($35 if you've been late within the past six months) as a late fee.
-The bad news is that two consecutive late payments will increase your APR to the default rate (often higher than 30%) for six months.
-And if you're late just one time, you can lose your promotional interest rate.
+The good news is that credit card issuers can only charge you the greater of your minimum payment or $25 ($35 if you've been late within the past six months) when you're late.
+The bad news is that two consecutive late payments will increase your APR to the highest penalty rate (often higher than 30%) for six months (unless your credit card doesn't have a penalty rate).
+Even if you're late just one time, you can lose any promotional interest rate.
 Honestly, it's easier to pay your accounts on time than it is to get caught up on late payments.

 The increase in credit card offers is a sign that the credit industry is improving.
 Credit card issuers are once again mailing out great credit card offers to people who have good credit scores.
 Improve your credit score, not just to get a great credit card, but also to get better rates on your loans and insurance.
 If you already have a good credit score, take care to maintain it.